madjugglers/pattern-book/01_maj_pattern_book.md

 > * B, C and D start with left hand

 Here's an example with double straight passes and special instructions.
-In this case all the passes are right handed passes, but we count both left and right hand throws.
+In this case all the passes are right-handed passes, but we count both left and right-hand throws.
 A throws right Double pass to D, then left self, then right Double pass to C, then left self, then right Double pass to B.

 *How to tip: Jugglers C and D should throw a little higher and deeper so A has